Other than my recipe for braising, then smoking turkey wings, this is my favorite turkey wings recipe.

 This recipe will work with both wild turkey and store-bought turkey wings.
 If you happen to have an old gobbler, it might take an extra hour for the wings to get tender.
 Be patient if that happens: The wings will get tender, eventually.

-Could you make this with turkey legs?
+Could you make this with turkey thighs and legs?
 Sure, but remember to remove all the tendons out of the drumsticks before serving.
 Once the meat is tender, simply pull out the tendons from the bottom of the drumstick.
 The meat should (mostly) stay put.
 Makes things far easier on the plate.

 French Turkey Wings à la Nice